by Peter Fleming

 All the time, I was thinking how this could best be applied in my own business (life and career coaching as well as training) and in my life.
 Seven months later, I have materially improved my own ability to build meaningful communication rapidly, to listen and to help others.

-Most senior managers are outwardly “successful” (fancy title, nice home, plenty of money) and are almost all out of balance in some major way, whether it be in their relationships (too much travel and too many late night conference calls), their health (stress-induced illnesses, poor weight management and lack of awareness about general good health practices) or their inner self (a never-ending search for inner peace).
+Most senior managers are outwardly “successful” (fancy title, nice home, plenty of money) and are almost all out of alignment in some major way, whether it be in their relationships (too much travel and too many late night conference calls), their health (stress-induced illnesses, poor weight management and lack of awareness about general good health practices) or their inner self (a never-ending search for inner peace).
 This lack of balance very often spills over into the areas of their lives that were previously under control.

 A divorce or a severe health problem can jeopardize the career that had been the main area of “success” up to that point.